 With temperatures dipping below freezing across the United States, older furnaces can have trouble keeping homes comfortably warm.
 To add heat, people use unventilated or portable gas heaters, often called "space" heaters, kerosene heaters or salamander heaters.
 But are they safe?
 If used with common sense and following the manufacturer's instructions, the answer is yes.

-No matter what kind of gas heater you have, it makes sense to keep a carbon monoxide alarm nearby.
+This is why no matter what kind of gas heater you have, you should keep a carbon monoxide alarm nearby.
+Oxygen sensors can fail, and carbon monoxide can (and does) kill.
 CO alarms are inexpensive, and readily available in home improvement stores.
 For added safety, follow the heater manufacturer's instructions carefully, and avoid using unventilated heaters when you are sleeping.

 To monitor indoor CO2 levels, many people use our TIM10 Desktop Meter.
 If CO2 levels are high (above 5,000ppm) it is time to open a window or go outside for some fresh air.